 The signs above can all indicate that your training is ineffective, not engaging, and fails to deliver value.
 However, you must delve into the situation to determine what is going wrong, where, and why.
 With that information in hand, it becomes possible to make accurate changes that drive positive results.

 One tool that can help you drill down into the effectiveness of your training program(s) is the Kirkpatrick Model.
-This four-tiered pyramid helps you hone in on key breakdowns in your training and connect the dots.
-Thereby, enacting meaningful change that supports your employees, building their knowledge and skills, and ensuring better productivity, engagement, efficiency, and quality across the board.
+This four-tiered pyramid enables you to hone in on critical breakdowns in your training and connect the dots.
+Thereby enacting meaningful change that supports your employees, building their knowledge and skills, and ensuring better productivity, engagement, efficiency, and quality across the board.

 From the base “reaction” level to the peak “results” level, this model helps you gain critical insight, set goals, and measure progress.
-It can also be implemented relatively easily.
+It can also be implemented relatively quickly.

 Tracking Your Success

-While the Kirkpatrick Model is a potent tool, it’s important to have the right systems for measuring and tracking progress and results.
+While the Kirkpatrick Model is a potent tool, it’s essential to have the right systems for measuring and tracking progress and results.
 Your learning management system (LMS) is the key to leveraging the model effectively.
 At eLeaP, our LMS offers advanced functionality, powerful tracking capabilities, granular reporting, and the flexibility and connectivity that only comes from cloud-based technology.
-Contact us today to learn more about our LMS and how we can help boost the effectiveness of your training efforts.
+Take a free trial of eLeaP and see how you turn your training program around.
+You can also contact us today to learn more about our LMS and how we can help boost the effectiveness of your training efforts.